 How to Make Snowman Snowball Cookies

-This is a quick summary of how to make these easy Snowman Snowball Cookies, the recipe card below will have more details.
+This is a quick summary of how to make these easy snowman cookies, the recipe card below will have more details.
+There will also be options to double and triple the recipe for even more snowmen!

-- Roll the snowmen in powdered sugar and allow them to cool completely.
+4. Roll the baked snowmen in powdered sugar and allow them to cool completely.
 Then roll again.
+Feel free to stop here and they will look like snowmen who have been covered in fresh snow!

-Here are a few ways to make decorating these cookies a breeze:
+Here are a few ways to make decorating these snowman cookies a breeze:

-Consistency is everything.
-No matter what you use to pipe on the faces, make sure it is a thick yet pipeable consistency.
+3. Consistency is everything.
+No matter what you use to pipe on the faces (candy melts or royal icing), make sure it is a thick yet pipeable consistency.
 If it is too lose the faces will become spread out and lose all their shape.
 If it is too thick you won’t be able to pipe it out of the piping bag.

 5 Tips for Even Better Snowman Snowball Cookies

-- Measure the flour correctly.
+2. Measure the flour correctly.
 You can either use a kitchen scale or the spoon and level method.
 Never scoop flour out of the bag (it is always too much flour).
-Instead, fluff the flour up with a whisk or spoon.
-Scoop spoonfuls of flour into a measuring cup.
-Once it is filled, run a knife across the top of the measuring cup to level it out.
+Instead, fluff the flour up with a whisk or spoon, scoop flour into a measuring cup, and once it is filled, run a knife across the top of the measuring cup to level it out.

 - Use different nuts: I love pecans in this recipe but walnuts and other chopped nuts work the same.
 Try roasting them for an even nuttier and delicious flavor!